 Michael Davidson is an award-winning television Director, Producer and Director of Photography based in Toronto, Canada.
 As a Director and DOP he has filmed extensively around the world, in locations ranging from the war zone of Afghanistan to the remote reaches of Malaysia & China.
 He specializes in documentary / factual programming for broadcasters such as Discovery Channel and National Geographic and is currently developing a feature documentary examining the sourcing of Cobalt in the Congo for production of Lithium batteries in Electric Vehicles.

-Throughout 2016-17 Michael directed and produced a variety of episodic work and a number of development projects, including a documentary series with the RCAF filming at 8-Wing Trenton and the C-130 429 Bison Squadron (director/producer/dop) and a survival series format (director/producer/dop), shooting extensively for weeks in the remote Outback of Australia's Northern Territory.
+Throughout 2016-17 Michael directed and produced a variety of episodic work and a number of development projects, including a documentary series with the RCAF filming at 8-Wing Trenton and the C-130 429 Bison Squadron (director/producer/dop) and a survival series format Sisters of the Wild (director/producer/dop), shooting extensively for weeks in the remote Outback of Australia's Northern Territory.
 For Wild, he filmed solo, following survivalists through challenging terrain and weather conditions as a self-sufficient camera unit while directing/producing the pilot episode.
 Michael also filmed (co-director) with Orbital ATK at Cape Canaveral documenting the deployment of CYGNSS (Cyclone Global Navigation Satellite System) from the Stargazer Launch Aircraft and Pegasus-XL rocket.

 Other projects include documenting the weeks long mission of the Russian built and operated, Ilyushin-76 aircraft with Volga-Dnepr (director, co-dop) as they transported heavy machinery and mining equipment in -30C winter conditions to Baffin Island.
 Michael also travelled across the Andes in Ecuador on the prestigious Tren Crucero for Mighty Trains (director).